schmitzoide/MSMotionScroller/README.md

 Installation
 ================
 To use class in an app, just drag the MSMotionScroller class files (demo files and assets are not needed) into your project and add the CoreMotion framework.
+You can use CocoaPods, too.
+Please refer to [this website](http://guides.cocoapods.org/using/using-cocoapods.html "Using CocoaPods") for more details.

 How to Use
 ================